pedro-hgm30/one-month-blog/README.md

 I used the `Active Record Associations` to create the logic behind the comments

-#### Besides the standard requirements and also de bonus requirements I made many other functionalities, so feel free to check the code or the [live version](https://theoneblog.herokuapp.com) if you want
+#### Besides the standard requirements and also de bonus requirements I made many other functionalities, so feel free to check the code or the [live version](https://theoneblog.herokuapp.com) if you want!